FUN-Morikubo/optuna-metric-learning/README.md

 * `conf`
   - a dictionary which is loaded from JSON file which is specified by `--conf` option.
 * `trial`
   - a trial object of optuna library.
+You can sample hyperparameter values using this instance.
 See [optuna documentation](https://optuna.readthedocs.io/en/stable/reference/trial.html) for more details.

 Return value of `get(conf, trial)` function is: